nswaswaJim/lutembe/_sub/week20.md

 get some stuff from down to earth.  bike easy.  get bag to merin for mom.  relax with pavilion and above.  sleep early.
 Goal- have enough from above links to make good use of tomorrow.

 - Mon evening:  ok, oahuv1 is up!!! veeery basic template, will ease this navigation issue a hundred times and make a clean presentable site.
 - Tues- work on migrating text and images.
 Now that nav will be easy, can focus on content.
 Bam, sorted!
 Clone to Chromey asap.
+-
+### tues-
+- oahuv1 template in place.  work on later,
+- -for now, try this mermaid stuff!:
+-   --make cheat sheet guide for symbols/syntax
+-   -- make smartsheetsflow using guide.
+-

+-- and wtf is wrong with the just the docs project?  was working now some theme issue... fix from home or restart with v2?
+-